Skip to content

 Insurance coverage for CKDVariable (off-label)Usually covered

-If your nephrologist isn't already on top of SGLT2 inhibitors for your CKD, that's worth raising specifically.
-The FLOW data for semaglutide is compelling, but SGLT2i approval came first, and it's where most kidney-specific conversations start.
+If your nephrologist hasn't already raised SGLT2 inhibitors for your CKD, bring them up by name.
+The FLOW data for semaglutide is compelling, but SGLT2i approval came first, and that's where most kidney-specific conversations should start.

 Diabetic kidney disease is the number one cause of end-stage renal disease (ESRD) worldwide.
-In the US, diabetes accounts for about 38% of new ESRD cases each year.
-This is why FLOW is such a charged result: the intersection of type 2 diabetes and CKD is enormous, the progression to dialysis or transplant is devastating and expensive, and any drug that slows that trajectory has outsized population-level impact.
+In the US, diabetes drives about 38% of new ESRD cases every year.
+That's why FLOW is such a loaded result.
+The overlap between type 2 diabetes and CKD is enormous, the road to dialysis or transplant is brutal and expensive, and any drug that slows that road down has outsized population-level impact.

 Ozempic is usually covered when diabetes is the diagnosis.
-If your plan covers it for T2D and you also have CKD, the CKD benefit may come along for free, so to speak.
-But if you're trying to get GLP-1 coverage specifically citing CKD as the indication, that's a harder conversation with your insurer, and prior authorization denials are common.
+If your plan covers it for T2D and you happen to have CKD too, the kidney benefit rides along, so to speak.
+But trying to get GLP-1 coverage by citing CKD as the indication is a much harder conversation with your insurer, and prior authorization denials are common.

-GoodRx and NovoCare (Novo Nordisk's patient assistance program) can reduce costs significantly for people who qualify.
-The eligibility thresholds vary, so it's worth checking directly rather than assuming you don't qualify.
+GoodRx and NovoCare (Novo Nordisk's patient assistance program) can bring costs down meaningfully for people who qualify.
+The eligibility thresholds shift around, so it's worth checking directly instead of assuming you're out of luck.

 If you're waiting for full FDA approval before bringing this up with your doctor, you might wait years.
 The data is out there now.
 Showing your nephrologist or endocrinologist the FLOW trial and asking "does this apply to me?" is a reasonable thing to do at your next appointment.

-Before semaglutide makes sense for someone with CKD, a few baseline numbers matter.
+Before semaglutide makes sense for someone with CKD, a handful of baseline numbers matter.

-UACR (urine albumin-to-creatinine ratio): This measures how much protein is leaking into your urine, which reflects how damaged your kidney filters are.
-Elevated UACR above 30 mg/g is abnormal; above 300 mg/g is in the high-risk zone.
-Semaglutide reduced albuminuria in FLOW, so knowing your baseline UACR helps you and your doctor track the drug's kidney effects over time.
+UACR (urine albumin-to-creatinine ratio): This measures how much protein is leaking into your urine, which tells you how damaged your kidney filters are.
+Above 30 mg/g is abnormal; above 300 mg/g lands you in the high-risk zone.
+Semaglutide reduced albuminuria in FLOW, so knowing your baseline UACR gives you and your doctor a way to track the drug's kidney effects over time.

 Current CKD medications: Are you already on an SGLT2 inhibitor (Farxiga, Jardiance)?
 An ACE inhibitor or ARB for blood pressure?
 Your nephrologist will want to see the full picture before adding a GLP-1.